 While you are visiting Maikoya, you can get the best advice in town and join one of their informal tea ceremonies.

 This is a traditional sake brewery, soaked in history.
-Gekkeikan Okura Sake Museum is one of the oldest sake producing establishments in Kyoto.
+Gekkeikan Okura Sake Museum is one of the oldest sake of producing establishments in Kyoto.
 Here you can learn about the history of sake and witness the traditional way of making rice wine.

 Naturally, you will have the opportunity to do some tasting.
 Each brand of sake has its own distinct taste and aroma.
 The museum has helpful tour guides who will explain the brewing process and help you understand the history of rice wine in Japan.

 Kyoto is regarded as the oldest sake brewing city in Japan.
-This is a city with a rich history that impacts on most areas of Japanese culture.
+This is a city with a rich history that impacts on most areas of Japanese Culture.
 Fushimi is seen as one of the most respected brewing regions in Japan.
 As it is regarded as the spiritual home of sake.

 One of the reasons Fushimi is held in such high regard is the underground water source.
 As it is seen as the best for brewing in Japan.
 Kizakura Brewery will help tourists get a deeper understanding of sake and its history.